Uncontested Divorce in Pennsylvania

 • The proposed divorce decree, which will be submitted to the judge who is handling the divorce.

 (Pa.
 Rules Civ.
-Proc., rule 1920.42(a) (2022).)
+Proc., rule 1920.42(a) (2023).)

-Be aware of the fact that if you and your spouse have minor children, some Pennsylvania counties may require you to take a parenting class before you can get your final divorce.
+If you and your spouse have minor children, some Pennsylvania counties may require you to take a parenting class before you can get your final divorce.
 The purpose of the class is to counsel parents on the effects divorce has on children, and to suggest ways to avoid making a difficult situation worse.
 Check with the court in your county to see whether you'll have to attend a parenting class.

 When you're filing for an uncontested divorce in Pennsylvania based on mutual consent, you may not have to appear in court for a final hearing.
 (23 Pa.
 Cons.
-Stat. § 3301(e) (2022).)
+Stat. § 3301(e) (2023).)
 In that case, the judge will simply review your paperwork and, if everything is in order, will sign the divorce decree.
 The court will then mail the final divorce decree to you.
 Again, check with your Prothonotary to determine the local court's policy on this.

 How Much Does an Uncontested Divorce Cost in Pennsylvania?